f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Alarms & Events
 ----------------------------------

 Alarms and Events can be viewed via the **System Settings > Alarms & Events** webUI page.
 You may optionally choose different severity levels to see more or less events.
-The **Alarms** section displays events that are currently active, while the Events section displays historical events including thos that have resolved.
+The **Alarms** section displays events that are currently active, while the Events section displays historical events including thoseß that have cleared.
 Each event should have different assertions to both **Raise** and **Clear** alarms.

 .. image:: images/initial_setup_of_velos_system_controllers/image26.png
   :align: center